 The mission of the Gulf-South Summit on Service-Learning and Civic Engagement through Higher Education is to promote networking among practitioners, research, ethical practices, reciprocal campus-community partnerships, sustainable programs, and a culture of engagement and public awareness through service-learning and other forms of civic engagement.
 For more information, visit http://www.gulfsouthsummit.org/.

-Regents Awards: Application Deadline for 2018 Regents Awards is November 3, 2017
+Regents Awards: Application Deadline for 2018 Regents Awards was November 17, 2017

 There are four categories of Regents Awards (click the category for more information):

 - Teaching Excellence Awards for Department or Program

 - Teaching Excellence Awards for Online Teaching